What is the Occupational Health and Safety Act?

 The Occupational Health and Safety Act applies to almost all businesses in Ontario.
 As a business owner, you need to be familiar with the laws on how employers must monitor and manage workplace hazards as well as the penalties prescribed by the OHSA.
 Failure to maintain a general health and safety program or to properly respond to a health and safety incident may result in the levying of fines and imprisonment.

 - Inform, instruct, and train employees regarding health and safety in the workplace;

 - Have a system in place for ensuring the safety of workers;

 - Create a program and policy that sets out how they will monitor health and safety, workplace harassment and workplace violence;

 - Maintain a program and policy for reporting workplace injuries and illnesses to the Ontario Ministry of Labour;

 - Have a program in place governing the handling of hazardous substances and chemicals; and

-- Regularly assess and review all of its health and safety programs and policies.
+- Regularly assess and review all health and safety programs and policies.

 Make Sure Your Business is Compliant

-While it can be difficult to understand the regulations outlined in the Occupational Health and Safety Act, Employer Line has you covered.
-Our team of HR consultants can help to protect you, your employees, and your business when it comes to health and safety support for your small business.
-Give our free employer advice line a call today – 1(833) 247-3650.
+It can be difficult to understand the regulations outlined in the Occupational Health and Safety Act and that’s why Employer Line has you covered.
+Our team of HR consultants can help protect you, your employees and your business when it comes to health and safety.
+Give our free employer advice line a call today –1-833-247-3650.